ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/design_patterns.md

 teaching: 15
 exercises: 15
 questions:
-- how can we avoid re-inventing the wheel when designing code?
+- How can we avoid re-inventing the wheel when designing code?
-- how can we transfer known solutions to our code?
+- How can we transfer known solutions to our code?
 objectives:
-- recognize much-used patterns in existing code
+- Recognize much-used patterns in existing code
-- re-purpose existing patterns as solutions to new problems
+- Re-purpose existing patterns as solutions to new problems
 keypoints:
 - Many coders have come before
 - Transferable solutions to common problems have been identified